Skip to content

 Info

 The redemption may take an hour or more for the underlying funds to arrive at the user's address.
 If the agent pays immediately, redemption takes about 5 minutes.
-However, if the agent delays, the redeemer must wait 500 testXRP blocks or 900 seconds, plus 5 minutes for state connector proof, to execute redemption default.
+However, if the agent delays, the redeemer must wait 500 testXRP blocks or 900 seconds, plus 5 minutes for Flare Data connector proof, to execute redemption default.